dmlc/dgl/docs/README.md

 make html
 ```

-Note: due to the backend loading issue, it actually takes 3 rounds to build:
+Note: due to the backend loading issue, it actually takes 2 rounds to build:
 1. build tutorials that uses MXNet as backend
 2. build tutorials that uses PyTorch as backend
-3. build all documents without running code

-Step 1 and 2 will generate warnings which can be safely ignored.
-Warnings
-generated in Step 3 should be fixed.

 Render locally
 --------------